Tucktec Foldable Kayak Review

-|$300 List||$299.00 at Amazon|
+|$329.99 at Amazon|

 |Pros||Lightweight, tracks and handles well, every piece becomes the boat, easy take down, liftable tracking fin||Handles well, high durability, fast, stable, fabric is water resistant||Complete package, doesn't soak up water, spacious, can paddle solo also||Everything included, affordable, durable, easy backpack carry, everything becomes part of the kayak||Extremely portable, maneuverable, stable, easy set up|

 |Cons||Difficult to fold when cold, very low probability of re-entering from the water, carry strap is rough, calm water only||Heavy, floor difficult to inflate, hard to drain||Small paddle blades, unimpressive attachments, materials less durable||Poor paddle, rides high, blunt bow, fabric retains water, difficult to drain||Low durability, poor tracking, weight doesn’t include pump or paddle|

-|Rating Categories||Tucktec Foldable Kayak||Oru Beach LT||AdvancedFrame||Sevylor Quikpak K5||Advanced Elements PackLite|
+|Rating Categories||Tucktec Foldable Kayak||Advanced Elements A...||Intex Excursion Pro K2||Sevylor Quikpak K5||Advanced Elements P...|

-|Ease Of Set Up (20%)|
+|Ease of Set Up (20%)|

-|Measured Weight (boat and storage bag only)||25.0 lb||26.1 lb||33.25 lb||23.4 lb||5.25 lb|
+|Measured Weight (boat and storage bag only)||25.0 lb||33.25 lb||34.6 lb||23.4 lb||5.25 lb|

-|Capacity||Single; 350 lbs||Single; 300 lbs||Single; 300 lbs||Single; 250 lbs||Single; 250 lbs|
+|Capacity||Single; 350 lbs||Single; 300 lbs||Tandem; 400 lbs||Single; 250 lbs||Single; 250 lbs|

-|Packed Size (length x width x height in inches)||48" x 15" x 6"||32" x 28.5" x 11"||33" x 16" x 15"||22" x 17" x 9"||14" x 12" x 7"|
+|Packed Size (length x width x height)||48" x 15" x 6"||33" x 16" x 15"||26" x 19" x 19"||22" x 17" x 9"||14" x 12" x 7"|

-|Included Accessories||Folding seat, foam rails with handles, tracking fin, shoulder strap||Repair pieces||Repair kit||Pump and paddle||Repair kit|
+|Included Accessories||Folding seat, foam rails with handles, tracking fin, shoulder strap||Repair kit||Paddles, pump, repair kit, GoPro/phone mount, fishing rod holders, and pressure gauge||Pump and paddle||Repair kit|

-|Material/Construction||1/8" high-density polyethylene thermoplastic||Double-layered polypropelene||Aluminum ribs in bow & stern, PVC-coated polyester||3-ply PVC vinyl laminate with polyester core||Heavy duty polyetster bottom, 24-gauge laminated PVC||Polyurethane-coated ripstop polyester|
+|Material/Construction||1/8" high-density polyethylene thermoplastic||Aluminum ribs in bow & stern, PVC-coated polyester||3-ply PVC vinyl laminate with polyester core||Heavy duty polyetster bottom, 24-gauge laminated PVC||Polyurethane-coated ripstop polyester|

 |Features||Foam rails, seat, foldable design, moveable tracking fin||Adjustable backrest, bungees, pressure relief valve in floor, skeg||Adjustable backrest, drainage hole, foot braces, carry handles, fishing rod holders, phone/GoPro mount, skeg, tracking fin, converts to solo boat||Backpack carrying system turns into seat , storage area, bow and stern bungees, accessory D-rings, spray skirt, skeg||Rubber-molded handle, mesh carry bag doubles as onboard storage, accessory D-rings|

 Our Analysis and Test Results

-One of just a few kayaks we tested with a tracking fin, the Tucktec's fin is impressively long, can be raised out of the water from your seat, and does a good job keeping you moving in the right direction.
+One of just a few kayaks we tested with a tracking fin, the fin on the Tucktec is impressively long, can be raised out of the water from your seat, and does a good job keeping you moving in the right direction.
 The hard exterior of this craft also helps it to glide through the water with minimal drag, though the gaping slot on the front of the bow is less elegant.
-As a fairly wide kayak for its length, the Tucktec provides decent balance, with a thick seat that gives you a higher vantage point than an average kayak.
+As a fairly wide kayak for its length, the Tucktec provides decent balance, with a thick seat that gives you a higher vantage point than the average kayak.
 Though there's no hole to drain water, it's easy to dump excess H2O from the cockpit — when you're standing on land.

 East of Set Up

 Tucktec has very helpfully put together a great instructional video on how to assemble your kayak.
 Through several months of trial and error on our own model, we found this process to be much more challenging than it appeared, particularly getting the lever locks that fold up the sides into place.
-After letting our craft sit in the warm sun and heat up a bit, we were more easily able to fold it into place, but "easily" is very relative.
+After letting our craft sit in the warm sun and heat up a bit, we could more easily fold things into place, but "easily" is very relative.
 The side creases are very small and challenging to fold tight enough — we often noticed the end of the bow or stern opening wide while we struggled with the lever locks on the sides, despite them being clamped closed.
-There's nothing that wraps around the end to keep them in place and so as soon as we started fussing with pushing on the sides of the kayak, the ends bowed outward to compensate, making it even more difficult to get it assembled.
+There's nothing that wraps around the end to keep them in place, and so as soon as we started fussing with pushing on the sides of the kayak, the ends bowed outward to compensate, making it even more difficult to get it assembled.

-Additionally, there are metal rivets in the plastic just a couple of inches from the clips for the lever locks that we found to be frequently in the way of sliding that clear plastic arm into the metal clip.
+Additionally, there are metal rivets in the plastic just a couple of inches from the clips for the lever locks that we found to frequently be in the way of sliding that clear plastic arm into the metal clip.
 The more we used this boat, the deeper that metal clip made grooves into the plastic lever, making it even more challenging to get it to slide easily into place.
 The cotter pins that come with this craft are also a bit too small and too flimsy to do much good, as the bow and stern clamps can unbuckle despite the clips being in place.
-A few times the buckle was even still buckled closed and the bow simply squeezed smaller than the location of the clip, letting the whole end fall open.
+A few times, the buckle was still engaged, and the bow simply squeezed smaller than the location of the clip, letting the whole end fall open.
 We found ourselves frequently cursing to get this boat assembled.
 Once, we cut ourselves on the vessel's sharp plastic edges when the metal clip finally jumped into place.

 The Tucktec Foldable Kayak is an interesting model that's less expensive than other folding models and handles very well on calm waters.
 Though we think it's far from the easiest to assemble and don't recommend it for any long journeys or choppy water, it's a decently portable option for the casual paddle in serene waters.